ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. In case of Exceptions, system triggers relevant error messages.

 [**Link to design**](/mosip/mosip-platform/blob/master/design/kernel/kernel-masterdata.md)

+### 2.13 Mappings of Registration Center and User - Create/Read/Delete [**[↑]**](#table-of-contents)
+#### A. Create a mapping record of User and Center in User-Center Mapping Master Database
+Upon receiving a request to add a mapping of User and Center with the input parameters (regcntr_id, usr_id, and is_active), the system stores the Mapping of User and Center in the Database

+Refer below for the process:
+1. Validates if all required input parameters have been received as listed below for each specific request
+   * regcntr_id - character (10) – Mandatory (refers to a Registration Center stored in Registration Center)
+   * usr_id - character (36) – Mandatory (refers to a User stored in User Masterdata)
+   * is_active - boolean - Mandatory
+2. Responds with the User Id and Center ID for the mapping of User and Center created successfully
+1. The component restricts the bulk creation of Master Data
+1. In case of Exceptions, system triggers error messages as received from the Database.

+#### B. Delete a Center-User mapping in the Center-Device mapping Master Database
+Upon receiving a request to delete a Center-User mapping with the input parameters (regcntr_id, usr_id), the system updates the is_active flag to false in the Center-User mapping Database against the input received

+Refer below for the process:
+1. Validates if all required input parameters have been received as listed below for each specific request
+   * regcntr_id - character (36) - Mandatory
+   * usr_id - character (36) - Mandatory
+1. Responds with data not found error if non-existing record is received in the request
+1. Responds with the User Id and Center ID for the mapping of User and Center deleted successfully
+1. In case of Exceptions, system triggers relevant error messages.

 ## 3. MISP Management
 ### 3.1 MISP - Create/Read/Update/Delete